 Dimensions: H. 80 in.
 (203.2 cm); W. 3 ft.
 3 in.
 (99.1 cm)

 Credit Line: Purchase, 2000 Benefit Fund, 2001

 She stands on Shiva's vehicle, the bull Nandi, and is flanked by her two children.
-Standing in an unusual yogic pose is Ganesha, the pot-bellied, elephant-headed god who controls obstacles and, seated, Karttikeya, the god of war and general of the army of the gods.
+Standing in an unusual yogic pose is Ganesha, the potbellied, elephant-headed god who controls obstacles; seated is Karttikeya, the god of war and general of the army of the gods.